nghttp2/nghttp2/doc/nghttpx.1.rst

     "affinity-cookie-name=<NAME>" must be  used to specify a name     of     cookie      to     use.
 Optionally,
     "affinity-cookie-path=<PATH>" can  be used to  specify a path   which   cookie    is   applied.
+The   optional "affinity-cookie-secure=<SECURE>"  controls  the  Secure
-The Secure attribute of a cookie is determined by a  request scheme.
-If a request scheme  is  "https",  then Secure  attribute  is  added.
-    Otherwise, it is not added.
+    attribute of a cookie.
+The default value is "auto", and the Secure attribute is  determined by a request scheme.
+    If a request scheme is "https", then Secure attribute is set.
+Otherwise, it  is not set.
+If  <SECURE> is "yes", the  Secure attribute  is  always set.
+If <SECURE>  is "no", the Secure attribute is always omitted.

     By default, name resolution of backend host name is done at  start  up,  or reloading  configuration.
 If  "dns"